 With anti-Christian feeling building, they were very soon banned from the Synagogue.
-Not to be outdone, they took the essence of the synagogue service with them and used it as preparation for their Mass at home.
+Not to be outdone, they took the essence of the synagogue service back home with them and used it as preparation for their Mass.
 Before they consecrated the bread and wine, they read from the Old Testament Scriptures and sang the Psalms, just as they had done at Synagogue.

 Then St Paul started writing his letters to the Churches.
-These were soon being read at the Breaking of the Bread.
-The Mass now consisted of: Reading from the Old Testament and the singing of a Psalm (the Synagogue service)

-followed by a reading from one of St Paul's letters, followed by the Breaking of the Bread.
+These were soon being read at these gatherings.
+The Mass now consisted of: Reading from the Old Testament and the singing of a Psalm (the Synagogue service) followed by a reading from one of St Paul's letters, followed by the Breaking of the Bread.

 Paul's Letter (if one was being read) was usually followed by an eyewitness account of something Jesus had said or done.
 One of the Apostles would stand up and recall the event.
 But as the years passed and those contemporary witnesses of Jesus died out, there was no one left to remember what Jesus had said and done.
 But by this time, the Gospels had been written.
-So instead of an eyewitness account, they read from one of the Gospels.
+So instead of an eye-witness account, they read from one of the Gospels.
 The Bishop or Priest would then comment on the Gospel, thus adding the Homily to the Mass.

-So, the basic shape of the Mass, as we know it today, was quickly formed.
+The Breaking of the Bread gave final shape to the service.
+So the Mass, as we know it today was quickly formed.

-INTRODUCTORY RITES
+PART ONE INTRODUCTORY RITES